The online help can be found here.

 The text layout is independent from the render context, so for example you can select “Graphics32” for the render context and “DirectWrite” for the text layout.

 The table below shows the different implementations for the text layout.
 Again each has its strengths and weaknesses.
-Take a look at the rendering examples for a comparison.

 |DirectWrite||Delphi VCL, FMX, FPC Lazarus||Windows||Very good||Almost none|